 to provide intra-county communications support.

-The link station is capable of connecting the Cosi repeater to the Neilton, Minot or Olympia sites, to enhance communications within Grays Harbor County.
+The link system is capable of connecting the Cosi repeater to the Neilton, Minot, Ocean Shores or Olympia site, to enhance communications within Grays Harbor County.
 This repeater is easily accessible from the Grays Harbor EOC in Montesano.